Sports analytics: History

 Many statisticians attribute the popularization of sports analytics to current Oakland Athletics General Manager Billy Beane.
 Strapped with a minimalist budget, Beane relied on sabermetrics, a form of sports analytics, to evaluate players and make personnel decisions.

 Understanding the importance of getting runners on base, Beane focussed on acquiring players with a high on base percentage with the logic that teams with a higher on base percentage are more likely to score runs.
 He was also able to achieve success on a shoestring budget by acquiring overlooked starting pitchers, often getting them for a fraction of the price that a big name pitcher may require.
 When Beane's Athletics began to achieve success, other major league teams took notice.
 The second team to adopt a similar approach was the Boston Red Sox, who in 2003 made Theo Epstein the interim general manager.
-Epstein, who remains the youngest general manager to ever be hired in the MLB, came into the position with zero professional playing experience, highly irregular at the time.
+Epstein, who remains the youngest general manager to ever be hired in MLB, came into the position without any professional playing experience, highly irregular at the time.
 Using a similar approach to that of Billy Beane, Epstein was able to form a Boston Red Sox team that in 2004, won the organization's first World Series in 86 years, breaking the alleged Curse of the Bambino.
 Many experts attribute some of Epstein's success to Boston Red Sox owner, John W. Henry, who achieved significant success in the investments industry by using data-based decision making.
 As owner, Henry provided Epstein with significant leeway when it came to data-based decision making and the use of sabermetrics, as he knew the impact that such tools can have in achieving success in both sports and business.
 Since his success in Boston, Epstein had moved on to Chicago, where in 2016 he led the Chicago Cubs to their first World Series title in 108 years.
 More recently, teams like the Houston Rockets of the NBA have put a heavy focus on analytics to dictate front office and on-court decisions.
 Daryl Morey, the General Manager of the Rockets decided to emphasize three point shots and used analytics to support his argument.
 As a result, the Rockets began shooting many more three-point shots and even traded their budding big man, Clint Capela.

 The success of analytic based strategies and decision making in baseball was noted by executives in other professional sports leagues.
-Today, you would be hard pressed to find any professional organization who does not have at least one analytical expert on staff, let alone an entire department dedicated to analytics.
-Some of the teams that have achieved great success while using a largely analytical based approach are:
+Today, almost every professional organization has least one analytical expert on staff, if not an entire department dedicated to analytics.